|

 Quote:

-_________________________________________ I forgot the disclaimer!
+I forgot the disclaimer!
 I am an associate of Wal-Mart Stores Inc., employed as a Wireless associate, and an Electronics Associate at Sam's Club.
 They have not directed me to say anything I'm saying.
 My opinions are my own and do not represent Wal-Mart or any vendors, suppliers, or other associated companies.
 My opinions are not based on information supplied to me by Verizon, AT&T, Apple, Samsung or any other company, nor using sales or other confidential information from my job.
 My information mainly comes from experience with the devices, those observations, and a lot of reading on Cnet.
-Although I do read Cnet a lot at work when I'm at Wireless, so I don't know if that counts as 'information from work'. |
+Although I do read Cnet a lot at work when I'm at Wireless, so I don't know if that counts as 'information from work'.

 __________________

-Circled nothing is still nothing.
-"Nothing will stop the U.S. from being a world leader, not even a handful of adults who want their kids to take science lessons from a book that mentions unicorns six times." -UNLoVedRebel Mumpsimus: a stubborn person who insists on making an error in spite of being shown that it is wrong |
+"Nothing will stop the U.S. from being a world leader, not even a handful of adults who want their kids to take science lessons from a book that mentions unicorns six times." -UNLoVedRebel

-14th September 2012, 04:26 PM | #135 |
+Old 14th September 2012, 04:26 PM #135

 Penultimate Amazing